You’ve heard that UX design is one of the most exciting fields in tech right now.

 How much demand for UX designers is there?

 UX is tech’s fastest growing field.
-Adobe’s recent study of 500 managers and department heads in UX design revealed eighty-seven percent of managers say hiring more UX designers is the top priority for their organization.
-While major tech companies have almost doubled their design hiring goals in last half decade.
+Adobe’s recent study of 500 managers and department heads in UX design revealed 87% of managers say hiring more UX designers is the top priority for their organization.
+While major tech companies have almost doubled their design hiring goals in the last half decade.

 Companies that have invested in customer experience and design-focused strategies are succeeding well beyond their competition.
-Over the last 10 years, design-led companies, such as Nike, Coco-Cola have maintained a significant stock market advantage.
+Over the last 10 years, design-led companies, such as Nike and Coca-Cola have maintained a significant stock market advantage.

 Why do we need UX designers?